 The thing that has spurred me to get my act together and actually start on this project is the observation that many of the moments of joy being spread around the world involve music.

+People enjoying brief moments of socially-distanced joy through music and dance.
 People in Italy, Spain, Scotland and elsewhere joining together in song from their apartments where everyone is stuck in their own space but can open their windows or be on their balconies and connect with others.
 Musicians setting up regular timeslots where they beam music out to bored and worried people largely confined to their own homes.
-Orchestras using technological wizardry to play symphonic music together, each in their own homes.
+Orchestras using technological wizardry to play symphonic music together, each in their own homes, and virtual pub choirs connect locked-down people.
 People altering the lyrics of well-known songs to hilariously reflect what people are feeling all over the world.

 At the same time, one of the pieces of advice for people who are now largely confined to their homes is to take up some sort of creative activity.
 Learning or practicing a musical instrument is one such activity.
 I’ve discovered, somewhat reluctantly, that learning to play guitar better actually requires a lot of practice (the same is true really for most things in life).
 Practice takes time, and time is what a lot of people now have.